Next Topic »

 Code Effects Implementation Examples

-Note that even though Code Effects 5.0 supports older web platforms such as ASP.NET MVC 4.5, your project still has to be compiled with at least .NET Framework 4.6.2.
-See the Prerequisites section of each topic for details.
+Note that even though Code Effects 5.0 supports older web platforms such as ASP.NET Webforms, your project still has to be compiled with at least .NET Framework 4.6.2.

 One of the goals of Rule Editor development is to be completely independent from particular .NET web platform, whether it's ASP.NET, MVC, Core, newer .NET versions such as .NET 7.0, or any of the future web initiatives from Microsoft.
 Therefore, the basic steps of integration of Rule Editor in a web application has been simplified to the point where it becomes pretty much identical in all .NET environments.
 Note that below text is related ony to the Rule Editor; the Rule Engine can be referenced, initialized and used the same way on any of .NET platforms to evaluate your existing besiness rules agaist your data:

 - Reference two Code Effects CSS files in your markup: CodeEffects.Common.css and one of the default theme files.
 This step is optional; you can use your own styles if needed.
 Details on Code Effects styling can be found in this topic.

-- Reference the main CodeEffects.js script in your markup.
+- Reference the main Rule Editor script in your markup.
 This script declares the entire client-side functionality of the Rule Editor.
 Its API can be found in this topic.

 - Finally, you need to initialize the Rule Editor.
 To do that you must get two sets of client settings from the server (usually on page load) and pass it to the client.
 You also need to declare Save, Load and Delete client functions, too, in order to be able to manage your rules.
 All our demo projects declare the main.js (or site.js) local script that does all that.

 Use our Support page to contact us should you have any implementation questions.